 06/27/2017 by Jaime D’Agord Modernization - Infrastructure

-SAS Visual Analytics 8.1 uses SAS Viya that was released by SAS in 2016 as a platform.
-While releasing the platform, SAS also updated SAS Visual Analytics with a brand new interface and features that have made creating visual reports and dashboards even easier!
+SAS Visual Analytics 8.1 uses the SAS Viya platform.
+While releasing the platform, SAS also updated SAS Visual Analytics with a new interface and features that have made creating visual reports and dashboards even easier!
 In this post, we will walk through some of the report building changes.

 Before getting into the new update for SAS Visual Analytics, it’s important to understand what Viya is.
 The new platform from SAS allows you to access a wide array of new and old SAS products very efficiently while providing new innovative ways for importing and processing data.
 The platform uses a new analytics engine called CAS (Cloud Analytic Services) which replaces the LASR server from previous versions of SAS Visual Analytics.
 The CAS server gives users more flexibility in moving data on and off of the environment and also contains plenty of micro-services to suit all of your data needs.

 Ivan Gomez has a great post where you can learn even more about SAS Viya here!